 Fulfilment of prophecy

 Because John was not literally Elijah returned in the flesh, but was still identified by Jesus as the fulfilment of Malachi’s prediction, the question is left open as to whether Elijah will physically return in the future.
-It may be that this is an example of the tension between the “already” and the “not yet” of inaugurated eschatology frequently found in the New Testament.
+It may be that this is an example of the tension between the 'now' and the 'not yet' of inaugurated eschatology frequently found in the New Testament.
 For example, there is a tension between the statements that the Kingdom of God has come in the person of Jesus, but has not yet come in its fulness.
 In this case, John would fulfil the Elijah prediction, but Elijah is still to come, because Elijah is a prophet who appears to mark the impending end.

 If John did fulfil the prediction of Elijah, then the fulfilment has not been literal, but more figurative.
 To avoid the danger of subjective allegorization, we are not free to determine our own interpretation, but must be guided by Scripture.
 A figurative non-literal interpretation is confirmed by the context of Scripture in the New Testament, though not in the original prediction in Malachi.
 In this case, we should take serious note of Jesus’ teaching on John being the fulfilment of Malachi’s prediction of Elijah.
 Part of the nature of predictive prophecy is that fulfilment often occurred in a different way from what was expected .
 God is sovereign, and without ever contradicting his Word, he is free to work out his purposes in a way which is different from human expectations.
 The teaching of the New Testament confirms that the fulfilment of the Elijah prediction was in the person and ministry of John the Baptist.

 Joyce G. Baldwin.
 Haggai, Zechariah, Malachi.
 Tyndale OT Commentaries.
 IVP 1972.